Add to your Claude Code skills

 by zarazhangrui

-Create beautiful slides on the web using Claude's frontend skills
+Create beautiful slides on the web using a coding agent's frontend skills

 # Add to your Claude Code skills